Rebus Theatre’s Project Alchemy and The Festival Of Daring Possibilities present:

 At the end of 2022 Sue was selected as an artist participating in Project Alchemy, a bushfire recovery initiative of the Canberra-based Rebus Theatre.
 This project provides support for fifteen artists from five shires affected by the fires to develop creative recovery programs in their communities.

 As part of her project Sue teamed with Colleen to create the Buffer Project presenting simple-to-understand explanations of understanding trauma and the brain.
-The book launch is part of the Festival of Daring Possibilities on the 11th and 12th of November.
+The resulting book was launched as part of the Festival of Daring Possibilities in the Bega Valley on the 11th and 12th of November 2023.

 Project Alchemy is made possible thanks to funding from the Australian Government for the Black Summer Bushfire Grant Program.
 Rebus is also supported by Ainslie and Gorman Arts Centres and the ACT Government.
 More about Rebus here: https://rebustheatre.com/More about Project Alchemy here: https://rebustheatre.com/projectalchemy/